The Importance of Auto Insurance

 With so many choices online and on the drive south, and so many experts around the water cooler, how does one choose an insurance company when traveling to Mexico?
 Selecting an insurance company isn’t nearly as much fun as packing the bikini and flowered shirts.
 You’ve got the cooler stuffed with goodies and know exactly what time and where you’re meeting up with friends, but don’t let those things distract you from that one pesky detail…your Mexican auto insurance.
 Well, I understand insurance isn’t sexy, but I promise you that if you need it, it can be the single most important decision of your trip.

 The first thing to do is determine whether your U.S. carrier offers you Comp & Collision coverage in the area you’ll be visiting.
-Most don’t, of course, but there are a couple of companies that offer C & C coverage within a certain radius of the border.
 If yours is one of these, then you need only purchase Liability Coverage for Mexico.

 If your carrier doesn’t offer Comp & Collision for your trip, you might want to consider buying a full- coverage policy.
 I guess you should consider the worst-case scenario before making your decision.
 If you’re willing to take the hit to your pocketbook without insurance, then it’s your call.

 Many folks purchase a purchase a one-day-in and one-day-out policy for their rigs and insure their tow vehicle for the days they’re in Mexico.
 Keep in mind that anyone using propane is risking an accident even while the rig is parked.
 If the worst happened and you were found to be without liability insurance, your legal complications would be no different than if you had an accident while driving down the road.